cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 CVAT will begin the quality comparison between the annotated task and the **Ground truth** job in this task once it is finished (on the `acceptance` stage and in the `completed` state).

 > Note, that the process of quality calculation may take up to several hours, depending on
-> the amount of data and labeled objects.
+> the amount of data and labeled objects, and is **not updated immediately** after task updates.

 To view results go to the **Task** > **Actions** > **View analytics**.